dwyl/learn-tape/front-end-with-tape.md

 const frontEndCode = require('../lib/script.js');
 ```

-So now frontEndCode will be an object
+Now frontEndCode will be an object
 which is a copy of what we exported using
 `module.exports` in `script.js`.

-So, now lets write some tests!
+So, now let's write some tests!

 Our increment and decrement functions both take in a number
 (or a number as a string),
 and return that number increased/decreased by one, respectively.
 If it is passed something which is not a number,
 or a string which can be coerced to a number,
-then it should update the Dom to add an error message.
+then it should update the DOM to add an error message.

 So first off lets write a test for increment for when it's passed the expected
 arguments.